-The Company prepares its financial statements in accordance with IFRS as issued by the IASB which are incorporated in the CICA Handbook.
-The consolidated financial statements of the Company, as at and for the year ended December 31, 2018, comprise of the Company (in its capacity of ultimate parent) and its subsidiaries (together referred to as the "Group").
+The Company prepares its financial statements in accordance with IFRS as issued by the IASB which are incorporated in the CPA Canada Handbook.
+The consolidated financial statements of the Company, as at and for the year ended December 31, 2020, comprise of the Company (in its capacity of ultimate parent) and its subsidiaries (together referred to as the "Group").
 These financial statements have been prepared under the historic cost convention, as modified by the revaluation of certain financial assets and liabilities (including derivative instruments) measured at fair value.

 The Group is engaged in the exploration, development and operation of gold and other mineral mining activities.
 OceanaGold operates one open cut gold mine and two underground mines in New Zealand.
-The Group also operates an underground operation at Didipio in the Philippines.
-The Group's Haile Gold mine in South Carolina, USA, commenced commercial production on October 1, 2017.
+The Group also operates one open cut gold mine at Haile in South Carolina, United States and an underground operation at Didipio in the Philippines where operations remained suspended amidst local blockades and pending FTAA renewal.